Radiator Hose - Upper

 Lower radiator hoses can also experience many of the same problems that upper hoses do.
 In general, though, upper hoses suffer more wear, because they carry hot coolant from the engine, while lower hoses carry cooled coolant from the radiator back into the engine to begin the cooling process once again.

-Replacing a radiator hose is fairly straightforward.
-You’ll want to allow the engine to cool down before working around the radiator to avoid burning yourself.
-Be sure to have a drain pan ready and drain the coolant.
+Replacing a radiator hose is a fairly straightforward process.
+You’ll want to let the engine to cool down before working around the radiator to avoid burning yourself.
+Be sure to have a drain pan ready to drain the coolant.
 Be careful not to spill coolant, since it can be dangerous to children and animals.
 With the coolant drained, you’ll be able to unclamp the hose from the engine and the radiator, pull it out and clamp on the new one.
 The clamps that hold the hose in place can, themselves, wear out, leading to leaks.
 So, it’s a good idea to replace the clamps at the same time you are replacing the hose.

 If your upper radiator hose has failed you are likely to experience problems with your vehicle’s cooling system, which can lead to a bevy of other issues, such as overheating of the engine.
 That’s why it is important to purchase and install an upper radiator hose replacement when one is needed as soon as possible.
 Luckily, here at 1A Auto we carry a large selection of replacement upper radiator hoses for many makes and models, and at great prices.

 At 1A Auto, we make shopping for a replacement upper radiator hose for your car, truck, SUV, or van easy - we're here to help you select the right part for your vehicle!
 Call our customer service toll free at 888-844-3393 if you have any questions about our aftermarket upper radiator cooling hoses, warranty, compatibility or to purchase, or you can buy online.